noahhts/old-site/index.md

 ---
 I'm a student at the University of Chicago where I study economics.

-My interests include technology, privacy, crypto, Boston sports, Manchester United, skiing.
+My interests include technology, privacy, crypto, and the creator economy.

+I'm a big fan of Boston sports, Manchester United, F1, and skiing.